 It seems like everyone is talking about “eating Paleo” these days.
-But what does that mean and how does coffee fit into that lifestyle?
-“By eating Paleo, you eliminate processed foods and empty calories that lead to poor health, and coffee provides additional health benefits that eating Paleo alone wouldn’t provide,” says Jill West, RDN, Director of Nutrition at Caveman Foods, a Paleo Certified and Paleo-Friendly Certified line of nutritionally balanced bars and snacks based in California.
+But what does that mean, and how does regular coffee fit into that lifestyle?
+Furthermore, is coffee paleo?
+First off, “By eating Paleo, you eliminate processed foods and empty calories that lead to poor health, and coffee provides additional health benefits that eating Paleo alone wouldn’t provide,” says Jill West, RDN, Director of Nutrition at Caveman Foods, a Paleo Certified and Paleo-Friendly Certified line of nutritionally balanced bars and snacks based in California

 Paleo diet and coffee's health benefits

 And regular coffee brings so much to the table.
 Rich in antioxidants, which work to neutralize toxins that damage cells and speed up aging, coffee complements Paleo’s health benefits and may also lower the risk of Type 2 Diabetes, heart disease, Parkinson’s disease, certain types of cancer, and depression.